-Stockton University Police Department is a fully sworn and commissioned law enforcement agency and is the primary police authority responsible for maintaining law, order, safety and the investigation of all crimes, offenses and incidents for the campus community.
+Stockton University Police Department is a fully sworn and commissioned law enforcement agency and is the primary police authority responsible for maintaining law, order, safety and the investigation of all crimes, offenses and incidents for the University community.
 The officers are approved, certified and trained through the New Jersey Police Training Commission and as with their peers, have full police and arrest powers anywhere in the State of New Jersey.
-Following successful completion of the Basic Police Academy, officers attend annual in-service training and other training courses, conferences and seminars, which provides for the professional delivery of police services.
+Following successful completion of the Basic Police Academy and required field training, officers attend annual in-service training and other training courses, conferences and seminars, which provides for the professional delivery of police services.
 Uniformed police officers patrol the campus community in marked police vehicles, on bicycles and on foot, ready to respond to any emergency or call for service.
-Their primary jurisdiction is approximately 1600 acres that comprise the Galloway campus, as well as the roadways adjacent to the campus.
-A security camera system is in place throughout the campus for the safety of the community.
-The police department is committed to community policing, and therefore, all officers are considered Community Policing officers, working closely with the entire university community and its neighbors in all public safety efforts.
-K9 Sergeant Tracy Stuart and her K9 partner, "Hemi", are an integral part of the Police Department's commitment to community policing and homeland security.
-The police department also utilizes uniformed security officers, who are responsible for providing security at instructional sites in Hammonton, Manahawkin, Woodbine, Galloway Township and the Carnegie Center Campus in Atlantic City.
-Security officers also perform additional tasks as assigned on the main Galloway Campus.
+All officers are CPR certified and are trained in the use of Automated External Defibrillators (AEDs), as well as Narcan.
+Their primary jurisdiction is approximately 1,600 acres that comprise the Galloway campus, as well as the roadways adjacent to the campus.
+A security camera system is in place on all campuses for the safety of the community.
+The police department is committed to community policing, and therefore, all officers are considered Community Policing officers, working closely with the entire University community and its neighbors in all public safety efforts.
+K9 Sgt.
+Tracy Stuart and her K9 partner, "Hemi," are an integral part of the Police Department's commitment to community policing and homeland security.
+The police department also utilizes uniformed security officers, who are responsible for providing security at locations in Hammonton, Manahawkin, Woodbine, Galloway and Carnegie Center in Atlantic City.
+Security officers also perform tasks as assigned on the main Galloway campus.

-The Police Department is fundamentally concerned with the protection of life and property and all of its efforts are geared toward maintaining a safe and secure environment in which to learn, work and live.
-The Police Department is located on Vera King Farris Drive, between Oak Pond Drive and Pomona Road (County Rt.
-575), across from the Housing 4 residential complex.
+The police department is fundamentally concerned with the protection of life and property, and all of its efforts are geared toward maintaining a safe and secure environment in which to learn, work and live.
+The police department is located on Vera King Farris Drive, between Oak Pond Drive and Pomona Road (County Rt.
+575), across from the Housing IV residential complex.
+ANNUAL REPORT 2018